jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 As time goes on, and as you explore your product opportunities further, it is very common that subdomains both diverge (and split up) or converge (and merge together).
 This is very normal, and unavoidable, and unpredictable, and unknowable ahead of time.
 So we recommend that you don't try to second guess the future since it is likely to change as you move forward.

 > For example, one day, in a few months or years' time, your specific product may decide to expand, branch out, and create some set of features around Trip management where you might provide `EndUsers` the capability to plan and schedule their `Trips` or even create and manage `Tours`.
-At that point in time, in the software, you will be deciding whether to factor out `Trip` from being a entity into its own subdomain, where you might now have 5 or 6 use cases for it.
+At that point in time, in the software, you will be deciding whether to factor out `Trip` from being an entity into its own subdomain, where you might now have 5 or 6 use cases for it.
 At that time, the `Bookings` subdomain that once used a Trip entity will need to be changed to use a "memento" of a `Trip` from the `Trips` subdomain.
 This is quite normal progress as the software is explored.
 >

 ### Bounded Contexts